Jason Fulford

-Jason Fulford (born 1973) is an American photographer, publisher and educator, based in Brooklyn, New York City.
+Jason Fulford (born 1973) is an American photographer, publisher and educator, based in Brooklyn, New York City and Scranton, Pennsylvania.

+Career

-The primary format for Fulford's own photography is the book, which include Sunbird (2000), Crushed (2003), Raising Frogs For $$$ (2006), The Mushroom Collector (2010), Hotel Oracle (2013), Contains: 3 Books (2016), The Medium is a Mess (2018), and Clayton's Ascent (2018).
-He has had a solo exhibition at Minneapolis Institute of Art and is the recipient of a Guggenheim Fellowship.
+The primary format for Fulford's own photography is the book, which includes Sunbird (2000), Crushed (2003), Raising Frogs For $$$ (2006), The Mushroom Collector (2010), Hotel Oracle (2013), Contains: 3 Books (2016), The Medium is a Mess (2018), and Clayton's Ascent (2018).
+He has had a solo exhibition at the Minneapolis Institute of Art and is the recipient of a Guggenheim Fellowship.
+He is a Visiting Lecturer at Harvard University.

-Fulford is co-founder of J&L Books, where he is publisher, editor and book designer.
+In 2000, Fulford and Leanne Shapton founded the non-profit publisher J&L Books, where he is publisher, editor, and book designer.
 He works as a photographer and has lectured at various universities.

-Life and work

-In 2000, Fulford and Leanne Shapton founded the non-profit publisher J&L Books.